ErlingSigurdson/Drv7SegQ595/README.md

 ## Concept

-Typically, outputting a glyph (a character representation) on a 7-segment display involves composing a byte whose combination of bit states (set or cleared) corresponds to a pattern in which the segments must be turned ON and OFF to form a recognizable symbol.
-Finding the proper correspondence between the bit states and the segment pattern is called **mapping**.
+7-segment displays are simple, cheap and reliable output devices.
+However, interfacing them with a microcontroller unit (MCU) requires an appropriate software and hardware driver.

 Typically, 7-segment displays come in models with 1 to 4 character positions (digits).
 Number of input pins for any given model equals 8 + number of positions, thus 9 is the minimum and 12 is the maximum (duplicated pins count as one).

-Driving a display requires a number of individual signals equal to the number of input pins:
+Driving such a display requires a number of individual signals equal to the number of input pins:
 * 8 signals to turn ON and OFF individual segments (including a dot segment, also known as a decimal point or DP).
 * 1 to 4 signals to turn ON and OFF whole positions.
 Due to significant number of required signals, output-extending devices, such as output shift registers, are commonly used.

 **74HC595**, sometimes simply called **595**, is a widely used 8-bit serial-in, parallel-out (SIPO) shift register integrated circuit (IC) commonly employed to drive 7-segment displays.
-Despite being a SIPO register primarily, it also features an auxiliary serial output that allows for **daisy-chaining**: connecting multiple 595s in such a way that the serial output of a previous IC goes to the serial input of the next one and all ICs in the chain share the same **clock** / **SCK** and **latch** signals.
+Despite being a SIPO register primarily, it also features an auxiliary serial output that allows for **daisy-chaining**: connecting multiple 595s in such a way that the serial output of the previous IC goes to the serial input of the next one and all ICs in the chain share the same **clock** / **SCK** and **latch** signals.
 Two daisy-chained 595s form a 16-bit shift register, which is sufficient for controlling any typical 7-segment display.

 ## Control bytes

 This library assumes that the 16-bit register consists of two bytes with distinct roles:
-* **segment byte**, or **`seg_byte`**, controls individual display segments and makes it possible to output readable glyphs;
+* **segment byte** (**`seg_byte`**) controls individual display segments to form recognizable symbols.
-* **position byte**, or **`pos_byte`**, determines the character position the glyph will be output to.
+* **position byte** (**`pos_byte`**) controls whole character positions and thus determines the character position on which the segment pattern (defined by `seg_byte`) will be output.
 1 to 4 bits out of 8 are used, the rest are NC (not connected).

 The library API allows for any order of `seg_byte` and `pos_byte` placement within the register, that is, any of these bytes may be either upper or lower byte.

-`pos_byte` bits switch digits by electrically connecting and disconnecting the display's common pin to the ground (GND, for a common-cathode display) or to the positive rail (VCC, for a common-anode display).
+`pos_byte` bits switch character positions by electrically connecting and disconnecting the display's common pin to the ground (GND, for a common-cathode display) or to the positive rail (VCC, for a common-anode display).
 Usually it is done via a switching device (most commonly a transistor), since 595's ability to source/sink current by itself for a whole set of 7 LEDs gets close to exceeds its electrical limitations.

+## Multiplexing and ghosting prevention

+This library assumes a hardware driver built for **multiplexing**: a way of driving a multi-digit 7-segment display by turning on only one character position at a time in quick succession, in a cycle.
+This approach greatly simplifies the circuit because it doesn't rely on a separate set of segment-control outputs for every character position and instead utilizes the single set of segment-control outputs shared by **all** positions (the defined segment pattern shows up only on the intended position anyway, because only that position will be turned on at the appropriate moment).

+### Ghosting and countermeasures

+Because multiplexing cycle run faster than the eye can follow, all digits appear to be lit continuously, even though only one is actually turned on at a given moment.
+However, this comes with an unwanted side effect called **ghosting**: segments can seem to have a faint, "ghost-like" glow on positions that are supposed to be off.
+To avoid this effect, the library relies on the anti-ghosting techniques, some of them may be fine-tuned by the library user via the API.

 ## Reference wiring